Spread the love

 Homemade electrolyte drink

-Staying hydrated is crucial during a Keto Bone Broth fast, as adequate hydration is essential for overall health and well-being.
-Here are some tips to help you stay hydrated while fasting:
+Ensuring proper hydration is vital during a Keto Bone Broth fast to support overall health and well-being.
+Here are several strategies to help you maintain hydration levels while fasting.

-Water: Plain water should be your primary source of hydration during the fast.
-Aim to drink at least 8-10 glasses (64-80 ounces) of water throughout the day.
-You can also consume herbal teas as long as they are caffeine free and do not contain added sugars.
+Firstly, prioritize plain water as your main source of hydration throughout the fast.
+Aim to consume 8-10 glasses (64-80 ounces) of water daily.
+Herbal teas are also acceptable, as long as they are caffeine-free and devoid of added sugars.

-Bone Broth: The bone broth you consume during the fast can contribute to your hydration.
-It contains water, electrolytes, and nutrients that can help maintain a fluid balance.
-Sip on bone broth throughout the day.
+The bone broth consumed during the fast contributes to hydration, as it contains water, electrolytes, and nutrients.
+Sip on bone broth regularly throughout the day to maintain fluid balance.

-Remember that hydration needs vary from person to person.
-It is important to listen to your body and adjust your fluid intake accordingly.
+Remember that hydration needs vary among individuals, so listen to your body and adjust fluid intake accordingly to ensure optimal hydration throughout the fast.

 The duration of your Keto Bone Broth Fast will depend on you!
 The fast can range from 24 hours to several days.
 If undertaking this fast for the first time, talk to your health provider or medical doctor first.
 If you get the-okay”, then start with a 24-hour fast to see how you feel.
 Your fast length depends on your age, metabolism, health, meds, goals, and tolerance.
 Again, that’s why you need to talk to your doc first before attempting this plan.